424C/Compiler/README.md

 use the makefile to test the compiler.

-1. make flex
+1. make file (create the output.txt)
-2. make bison
+2. make all
-3. make compile
+3. correct output.txt errors
-4. ./a.out
+4. ./a.out < output.txt

 use make clean to remove unneccessary files